woohyun-jeon/SEN1SAR-OilSpill-SCL/README.md

   valid.txt
   test.txt
 ```
-* It is important to mention that "data_path" argument in "configs.yaml" file, denoting the parent directory of image & label path, should be properly adjusted.
+* It is important to mention that "sup_path" argument in "configs.yaml" file, denoting the parent directory of image & label path, should be properly adjusted.
 * Plus, "out_path" argument, indicating output directory of prediction and model files, should be properly adjusted.

 3) Run main.py code with the following command: